 Paxos is the smallest of the Ionian Islands, lying just 11 km from the southernmost tip of Corfu.
 Many visitors return year after year to Paxos to experience the intimacy of this peaceful haven, the genuine friendliness of the local Paxiots, and the captivating scenery.
-Paxos is covered in many olive groves intersected by dry-stone walls and paths, that often lead to a derelict villa or abandoned stone olive press!
-The gnarled and twisted olive trees, some of them hundreds of years old, shelter numerous species of wild flowers at their roots, while here and there, small vineyards flourish.
+Paxos is covered in many olive groves intersected by dry-stone walls and paths, that often lead to a derelict villa or abandoned stone olive press.
+The gnarled and twisted olive trees, some of them hundreds of years old, shelter numerous species of wildflowers at their roots, while here and there, small vineyards flourish.
 This serene and unspoiled landscape is what makes a holiday to the island of Paxos truly memorable.

 Paxos does not disappoint when it comes to tavernas and local food.

 At the southern tip of Paxos is the attractive little islet of Mongonissi, joined to Paxos itself by a short causeway.
 With its sandy beach and shallow, iridescent turquoise water, it is a delightful place to spend the day.
 There is nothing much to do but relax and contemplate the panoramic views over the clear blue sea to Antipaxos and the Greek mainland.
-There is a very good taverna, overlooking the sea, which is open all day and in the evening there is Greek Dancing: Mongonissi Paxos
+There is a very good taverna, overlooking the sea, which is open all day and in the evening there is Greek Dancing.

 Magazia is the name of a cluster of small hamlets rather than just one village.
 The villagers of Magazia are very friendly and live life at their own pace and their closely-knit community is undisturbed by the influences of tourism.
 Situated on the road linking Gaios and Lakka it is a good central starting point for exploring Paxos.
-There are two mini-markets, two tavernas and one small bar, all of which retain a traditional island character.
+There are two mini-markets, two tavernas, and one small bar, all of which retain a traditional island character.
 One of the nearby tavernas is especially popular in the evenings for its superb sunset views.
 Magazia is also the location of one of the latest archaeological finds on the island - three graves dating from the 7th century AD.
 It is hoped to study these more closely in the near future and discover more about the local inhabitants of the time.

-Millers Cottage is located in Magazia on the Greek island of Paxos.
-This detached vacation rental property is air-conditioned and sleeps up to 3 people (2 adults and 1 child) with 1 bedroom, 1 bathroom along with private swimming pool.
-The villa is walking distance to restaurants.
+Alexander is located in Faros (Lakka) on the Greek island of Paxos.
+This vacation rental property is air-conditioned and sleeps up to 7 people (6 adults and 1 child) with 3 bedrooms, 2 bathrooms along with private swimming pool and sea views.
+The property is walking distance to the beach and restaurants.

-Villa Stephania is located in Lakka on the Greek island of Paxos.
-This detached vacation rental property is air-conditioned and sleeps up to 11 people with 6 bedrooms, 6 bathrooms along with private swimming pool and sea views.
-The villa is walking distance to the beach and restaurants.
+Dolphin House is located in Moggonisi on the Greek island of Paxos.
+This detached vacation rental property is air-conditioned and sleeps up to 7 people (6 adults and 1 child) with 3 bedrooms, 3 bathrooms along with private swimming pool and sea views.
+The villa is walking distance to the beach.